 - Michael Bock is the Immediate Past President and a 13-year board member of the Engineers' Society of Western Pennsylvania.
 He also serves as a member of the Steering Committee of the Dispute Avoidance & Resolution Division (Division 1) of the ABA's Forum on the Construction Industry.
 He is a member of the National Panel of Construction Industry Arbitrators for the American Arbitration Association.
 In 1998 and 1999, he served on the Governing Council of the Allegheny County Bar Association's Construction Law Section and as chair of its Legislative Subcommittee.

 Lawyers in the San Francisco office participate in various events sponsored by the Lawyers' Committee for Human Rights of the San Francisco Bay Area.
-NEW YORK

 - Allan D. Goodridge drafted organizing documents and implemented a management restructuring for the English-Speaking Union of the United States, a 76-year-old nonprofit educational organization dedicated to promoting understanding among countries around the globe through the use of the English language, using exchange and scholarship programs and providing classes in English as a second language.